Resourcesat 2 [ISRO]

 Resourcesat-2 has a three-tier imaging capability, with a unique combination of payloads consisting of three solid-state cameras, viz., a high resolution Linear Imaging Self Scanning Sensor - LISS-IV, a medium resolution Linear Imaging Self Scanning Sensor - LISS-III and an Advanced Wide Field Sensor (AWiFS).

-Additionally, the satellite carries an AIS payload for exactEarth (COMDEV), which is known as exactView 2 (EV 2).
+Additionally, the satellite carries an AIS-receiver for exactEarth (COMDEV), which is known as exactView 2 (EV 2).

 Resourcesat-2 was launched in April 2011.

 Resourcesat-2A, a follow on mission to Resourcesat-2, is intended to provide continuity of data to the users.
 The configuration is similar to Resourcesat-2.
-The readiness of the satellite is planned during 2015-16.
 It was successfully launched in December 2016.